Art & Tech

 Everyone’s talking about “slop” lately.
 That’s the new term that captures the unstoppable downward spiral of the web, as Generative A.I. fills it with gibbering text and lifeless variations on popular things.

 You can think of many symbols of the Era of Ensloppification.
-I might mention, for instance, “Shrimp Jesus,” the A.I.-generated pictures of Jesus made out of shrimp that have infested Facebook.
+Personally, my mind goes to “Shrimp Jesus,” the weird A.I.-generated variations on the theme of Christ with a body made of huge shrimp that have infested Facebook.

-But these have a grassroots component.
-These are the people’s slop.
+But the pictures of “Shrimp Jesus” have a grassroots component.
+They are the people’s slop.
 They have an unintentional greatness that approaches the unintentional greatness of Cecilia Giménez’s viral restoration of Ecce Homo back in 2012 (a.k.a.
 “Beast Jesus“), which I still remember fondly a decade-plus later.

-But the drive to slop goes all the way to the top, to the corporate level.
-In fact, it’s at the top that the slop is the sloppiest.
+But the drive towards slop goes all the way to the top, to the corporate level.
+In fact, it’s the slop at the top that is the sloppiest.

 It’s this thought that has me still thinking about the clip from Samsung’s “Unpacked” event earlier this month in Paris, an expo where the company shows off new products.
-Event host Annika Bizon, whose official title is “Marketing and Omnichannel Director at Samsung Electronics UK & Ireland,” took to the stage to demo all the whizzy new A.I. features on the company’s Galaxy ZFold 6 phone.
+Presenter Annika Bizon, whose official title is “Marketing and Omnichannel Director at Samsung Electronics UK & Ireland,” took to the stage to demo all the whizzy new A.I. features of the company’s Galaxy ZFold 6 phone.

 The company is really selling its new Gen A.I. tools hard, pushing the phone’s integration with Google’s Gemini A.I.
 It is very proud of a feature called “Sketch to Image,” where you can sketch the rough outline of a drawing, and the device will spit it back to you as a full illustration.

-I mean, it’s impressive enough.
-But weirdly, the message is not that this is a tool to create your dream image.
-It seems to be that it’s a tool that gives you images you can settle for in place of getting your dream image.
+I mean, it’s impressive-ish.
+But the message of the example is not that this is a tool to help you realize your dream image.
+The message is that it’s a tool that gives you images you can settle for in place of your dream image.

 That’s not the part of the “Unpacked” demo that got people tittering, though.
 Right after the boat bit, 38 minutes into the presentation, Bizon is showing off how the phone can take photo portraits and “imagine them in different styles.”
 For instance, it can make a photo look like a sketch, or a watercolor, or a 3D cartoon, or a comic.
 “You just have to think about how to do it the best!”